Kris Rosales

-Krismoir Sajise Rosales (born December 20, 1990) is a Filipino-American professional basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
+Krismoir Sajise Rosales (born December 20, 1990) is a Filipino-American professional basketball player for the San Miguel Beermen of the Philippine Basketball Association (PBA).
 He was drafted 19th overall in the 2015 PBA draft by the Barako Bull Energy.

 Early life and amateur career

 Rosales started playing basketball at the age of 4 in his backyard.
 His father, Nielon Rosales, built a basketball court for him and his older brother, Nayton.
 At the age of 7 he joined his first basketball league in the city of Bellflower, California.
 He played a year of junior varsity and three years of varsity basketball at St. John Bosco High School under Coach Chris Madigan.
 After graduating high school in 2009 he accepted a scholarship from coach Bill Czech to play at NAIA Division 1 school at Hope International University in Fullerton, California.

 College career

 In Rosales' freshman year, he played in all 30 games with 28 starts for the Royals.
 He scored a season high 26 points against San Diego Christian Hawks.
 He missed a triple double by two rebounds with 10 points, 10 assists, and 8 rebounds in season finale against Biola.
 They were in last place that season.

 As a sophomore, Rosales led the team with 1.7 steals per game and placed 4th in the entire GSAC steals leaderboard.
 He scored a season high 24 points against the Concordia Golden Eagles a game after scoring 23 points against Westmont.
 He then grabbed a career high nine rebounds in the season finale against the Trinity Christian Trolls.

 In his junior year, Rosales started all 30 games.
 He was in the top 5 for the entire GSAC in assists, steals, and minutes per game.
 He also set new career-highs in points and assists with 30 and 12 respectively in different games.

-In 2013, Rosales became Hope’s first Golden State Athletic Conference Player of the Year, and the first Royal in the program’s then-near 60-year history to receive first-team National Association of Intercollegiate Athletics honors.
+In 2013, Rosales became Hope's first Golden State Athletic Conference Player of the Year, and the first Royal in the program's then-near 60-year history to receive first-team National Association of Intercollegiate Athletics honors.
 They also qualified for the NAIA National Tournament that season.
 He finished his college career as Hope International's eighth-leading scorer and one of three players in the program's history with more than 1,500 points and 400 assists.